-Before we look at the situation today, it is important to understand a few terms.
-Loosely speaking, a class is basically a group of people who share economic & social interests.
-For example, working classes tend to think higher wages are the best thing since sliced bread was invented, while business owning classes might favor lower wages because low-wages means greater profit.
-Inside of a class, individuals or sub-groups can be very different and other layers of identity ( like race or religion ) may even be in conflict — but, as long as a group shares fundamental economic interests, the group can be called a class.
+To get a hold on the situation today, it helps to understand a few terms.
+A class is basically a group who shares economic & social interests.
+Higher wages, for example, benefit the working class but the business-owning class profits from lower wages.
+Inside of a class, individuals or sub-groups are very different and other layers of identity (like skin-color or religion) may still conflict with each other but so long as a group shares fundamental economic interests, they can be called a class.
 Make sense?

 The Working Class

 From a Marxist point of view, a group is only called a class when they have a shared relationship to their society’s means of production, which is a fancy term for the materials, machines, & resources used to make all of the stuffs.
 This is less complicated than it may sound at first!
 What Marx means is that the working class is a class because workers do not own the places they work in, the tools they work with, or what they create.
 This relationship working people share (not owning the means to produce wealth) makes them a working class.
 The other major class is the capitalist or bourgeois (say: boo-zh-WAH) classes, often called the ruling class — these are the investors & business-folk.
 The relationship shared by the ruling class is that they own the means to produce wealth like land, factories, resources (oil, water rights, etc), big piles of money, or patents & intellectual property.